jcwren/cc32xx_https_example/README.md

     Parity:         None
     Flow Control:   None

-* Run the example by pressing the reset button or by running a debug session through your IDE.
+Run the example by pressing the reset button or by running a debug session through your IDE.

-* The example then makes an HTTP GET call to "www.example.com" and prints the HTTP response status and the number of bytes of data received.
+The example then makes an HTTP GET call to site defined by `SITE_HOSTNAME` and prints the HTTP response status and the number of bytes of data received.

 ## Application Design Details